Hedde/django-networth/README.md

 #### Description

     Adds a '_networth' and '_relative_networth' field to your model which hold information about the instance's 'total value'.

+    note: relative networth is measured against the highest valued current instance.
+The're two signals to hook into for ceiling increases or decreases that can be used to recalculate every object.

     note: (currently) does not support floats, nor supports negative values (i.e. penalties)